PhysiCell-Tools/DAPT-example/README.md

 The config file in this example has two options: `{"last-test": null, "num-of-runs": -1}`.
 The `last-test` setting is used to restart the last test you worked on if you quit DAPT.
 The `num-of-runs` option defines the number of tests you would like to run.
 For this example, all tests are being run (-1).

 This example will overwrite the data produced when the next test is started.
 To save the final SVG output, add `shutil` to the import list.
 Then insert `shutil.copyfile('output/final.svg', '%s_final.svg' % p["id"])` on line 19, before the next parameter set is retrieved.

+## Google Sheets Example

+It is very easy to add an online database to DAPT.
+For example, Google Sheets can easily be added to allow an entire team to explored the parameter space corroboratively.

+First, you need to get your Google credentials and create a service account.
+Follow the instruction from the [DAPT documentation](https://dapt.readthedocs.io/en/latest/services/sheets-setup.html).
+After this step, you should have a credentials JSON file and the email of the service account.

+Next, make a new Google Sheet's document.
+Share the Google Sheet with the service account email, and make sure the account has editing access.
+Then copy down the spreadsheet ID from the URL.
+For example, if `https://docs.google.com/spreadsheets/d/1OxUuXxuNtf8RV-GIPeXUx-4ER4eJfstk5hQzfqC-k/edit` is your URL, the spreadsheet ID would be `1OxUuXxuNtf8RV-GIPeXUx-4ER4eJfstk5hQzfqC-k`.

+Now open the [sheets_example.py](/sheets_example.py) file.